 - At the end of your literature review write a brief paragraph that summarises the key findings and lists the gaps in literature that your study will explore.

 - Don’t proof-read your work after you have just written it – sleep on it!

 - Read through your work thoroughly the next day, when it will be easier to spot errors and tidy up your writing by re-phrasing sentences.

 - Correct spelling errors and double-check you haven’t missed any citations.

-- You should proof-read your work to-three times – not just once!
+- You should proof-read your work 2-3 times – not just once!